 Rod found redemption through his decision to join the Air Force.
 “Joining the Air Force was one of the best decisions I ever made and represented a turning point in my life.
 The Air Force provided me with structure, discipline, and exceptional influence from men of honor, dignity, and character”, Rod often shares.
 After an exemplary 29-year career, Chief Master Sergeant Roderick Cunningham retired in February 2016, his acclaimed E-9 rank is an achievement only earned by one percent of the enlisted force.

-Rod is masterful at speaking to the 13-year-old in each of us.
-His presentations are humorous yet hard-hitting.
+Rod's presentations are humorous yet hard-hitting.
 He has the unique propensity to connect with each person in a room of hundreds as he challenges and inspires them to discover their true value.